 Due to the extended period of time, the fluid in the lower limbs has been pooling.
 This chronic stasis of fluid becomes fibrotic.
 When these fibrotic areas are compressed, they leave a prolonged mark.

-The Podiatry team at My FootDr Singapore is highly trained and skilled at treating and resolving lower limb swelling holistically.
+The Podiatry team at My FootDr Singapore is highly trained and skilled at managing and resolving lower limb swelling holistically.